 Different Types Of Fume Hoods

 If you work with chemicals, it’s important that you invest in a ventilation system to keep toxic fumes out of the air.
-Fume hoods are necessary when working with gases, vapors or dust that are hazardous in the event of exposure.
+Fume hoods are necessary when working with gases, vapors, or dust that are hazardous in the event of exposure.
 They protect you from breathing in particles that can lodge in the lungs or enter the bloodstream.

 Fume hoods also work to protect you from explosions and chemical spills.
 The safety glass is designed to “spider” instead of shattering in the event of an explosion, keeping those in the area safe from glass and chemicals when explosions occur.
 Most hoods also include spill-containment features, which can be especially important when working with exceptionally hazardous materials.